nicoletrogers/nibrsbook/docs/victim.md

 The Victim Segment provides data at the victim-level and includes information about who the victim is and their relationship to offenders.
 This data tells us what "type" of victim it is with the type meaning if they are a police officer, a civilian ("Individual" and basically any person who isn't a police officer), a business, the government, etc. It also includes the standard demographics variables in other segments - age, race, sex, ethnicity - as well as whether the victim is a resident (i.e. do they live there?) of the jurisdiction where they were victimized.
 We also learn from this data what types of injuries (if any) the victim suffered as a result of the crime.
 This is limited to physical injuries - excluding important outcomes such as mental duress or PTSD - but allows for a much better measure of harm from crime than simply assuming (or using past studies that tend to be old and only look at the cost of crime) what harm comes from certain offenses.
-There seven possible injury types (including no injury at all) and victims can report up to five of these injuries so we have a fairly detailed measure of victim injury.
+There are seven possible injury types (including no injury at all) and victims can report up to five of these injuries so we have a fairly detailed measure of victim injury.

-One highly interesting variable is the relationship between the victim and the offender (for up to 10 offenders).
+One highly interesting variable in this segment is the relationship between the victim and the offender (for up to 10 offenders).
 This includes, for example, if the victim was the offender's wife, their child, employee, or if the stranger was unknown to them, with 27 total possible relationship categories.
 You can use this to determine which incidents were crimes by strangers, identify domestic violence, or simply learn who tends to commit crimes against certain types of victims.
 This variable is only available when the victim is a police officer or an "individual."
 This makes some sense though there could actually be cases where non-human victims (e.g. businesses, religious organizations) do have a relationship with the offender such as an employee stealing from a store.
 Related to the victim-offender relationship, this segment provides a bit of information about the motive for the crime.
 For aggravated assaults and homicides, there is a variable with the "circumstance" of the offense which is essentially the reason why the crime occurred.
-For example, possible circumstances are arguments between people, hunting accidents, child playing with weapon, and mercy killings.
+For example, possible circumstances are arguments between people, hunting accidents, child playing with weapon, and domestic violence.

 ## Important variables

+In addition to the variables detailed below this segment has the traditional agency and incident identifiers: the ORI code, the agency state, the year of this data, and the incident number.
+It also has a "victim sequence number" which is a number identifying the victim in an incident since some incidents have multiple victims.

 ### Crime category